Tuesday: 8:00 am & 12:00 pm

 PRAYER FOR THE INTERCESSION OF ST. JOSEPH

-Please join us for the month of October as we ask St. Joseph to intercede for us and obtain for us the virtue of PERSEVERANCE.
+Please join us for the month of December as we ask St. Joseph to intercede for us and obtain for us the virtue of TRUST IN GOD.
 This prayer will be recited after all daily Masses and before all weekend Masses.

 Please join us for the following!